American Psycho (musical): Plot

 Patrick Bateman is a 26-year-old investment banker living in New York City at the end of the 1980s.
 Bateman documents his morning routine, which involves fastidious grooming, tanning, and carefully selecting a designer suit, before travelling to Wall Street ("Opening (Morning Routine)"/"Selling Out").
 He arrives at Pierce & Pierce, the elite bank for which he works, and is greeted by his doting secretary, Jean ("Everybody Wants to Rule the World").
 He anxiously enquires about the Fisher account, an exclusive account that is highly sought after by Patrick and his colleagues.
 Later, Patrick has lunch with his coworkers, Tim Price, Craig McDermott, Luis Carruthers and David Van Patten.
 They exchange fashion tips and critique restaurants before another colleague, Paul Owen, enters.
 Patrick learns that Owen has secured the Fisher account as well as reservations at Dorsia, New York's most exclusive new restaurant.
 Absurdly jealous, Patrick attempts to save face by showing everyone his new business card, which leads Paul to show his ("Cards").
 Paul mistakes Patrick as Marcus Halberstam, another coworker of Bateman's.
 Patrick then invites him to his birthday dinner, thrown by Evelyn Williams, his girlfriend, and Courtney Lawrence, her best friend and Luis Carruthers' girlfriend.
 Patrick calls Evelyn, telling her about Paul coming to the party.
 Evelyn hates the idea of having an odd number at her table, so Patrick also invites Jean to appease her.
-Evelyn, Courtney discuss their designer clothes and expensive food before the party ("You Are What You Wear").
+Evelyn and Courtney discuss their designer clothes and expensive food before the party ("You Are What You Wear").

 Patrick and Tim arrive at Evelyn's townhouse late, which irritates Evelyn.
 Over dinner, the party blandly pontificate about social and political issues, such as homelessness, gentrification and the Sri Lankan Civil War.
-Patrick makes a scene by butchering his birthday cake with a huge knife he is carrying.
+Patrick makes a scene by butchering his birthday cake with a huge knife he is carrying ("Happy Birthday").
 After dinner, Patrick and Tim go to a club, where they dance and snort cocaine ("True Faith"/"Killing Time").
-Suddenly overcome with despair and an awareness of the hollowness of his existence, Patrick leaves the club and angrily vows to never go clubbing again ("In the Air Tonight").
+Suddenly overcome with despair and an awareness of the hollowness of his existence, Patrick rushes out of the club ("In the Air Tonight").
 Patrick meets a homeless man on the street, offering him money and taunting him, before stabbing him to death.